ZoltarML/Quasar/README.md

 ### Terminal Submenu
  * Spaces in targted player names do ***not*** need to be entered into the terminal.
- * When referencing a script with spaces, use the '**-**' character instead of a space
+ * When referencing a script with spaces, use the '**-**' character instead of a space.
  ```
  Targted players name: John doe               .
  Terminal syntax: channel johndoe. steal